ellysh/video-game-bots/ClickerBots/example.md

 3. Delays and timeouts lead to waste of time in the most cases.
 4. Analysis operations of the bot have unreliable results.
 It means that the bot will make wrong actions in some cases.

-A clicker bot can be effective for solving strictly defined tasks.
+Clicker bot can be effective for solving strictly defined tasks.
 These tasks should be easy to split by separate steps and algorithmize.
 Also a clicker bot works more reliable in case the algorithm has a minimal count of conditions, and the cost of a mistake does not extremely expensive.